-9.Reporting
+9. Reporting

 - 9.1.
 The academy recognises that it needs to provide a variety of means for children to report bullying that is happening to them including a means of anonymous reporting - 9.2.
-In our academy the following are in place to support children to report bullying (in addition to typical face to face reporting) - Students can anonymously report using the SHARP system link on the academy website - CEOP - Childline
+In our academy the following are in place to support children to report bullying - Students can anonymously report using the SHARP system link on the academy website - CEOP - Childline